j801h/j801h.github.io/_projects/zero-shot-repo-sharing.md

 ### Summary

-When managing extensive code-based projects, supplying a GPT with enough context to generate insightful responses can be challenging.
-The script described here takes advantage of OpenAI API's 8,000 token context length (twice the chat interface's capacity) by extracting content from a specified folder directory and utilizing it as context for GPT-4, along with the user's query.
+When managing extensive code-based projects, supplying a GPT with enough context to generate insightful responses to specific questions can be challenging.
+The script presented here takes advantage of OpenAI API's 8,000 token context length (twice the chat interface's capacity) by extracting content from a specified folder directory and utilizing it as context for GPT-4, along with the user's query.
 This process enhances GPT's contextual comprehension and produces highly customized answers to user inquiries.
 This method has significantly expedited my progress and the application of newfound knowledge in other projects, such as the ongoing [Finite Element Analysis S&T Heat Exchanger]( {% link _projects/fea.md %} ).

 <br>